prafful1/File-Indexer/README.md

 # Limitations:
 + 1 Scanner Thread.
 + 4 Worker Threads.
-+ Hash_Map can store a maximum of 1000000.
++ Hash_Map can store a maximum of 1000000 unique words.